soumilbaldota/PPS-Understanding/Conversations/ReadMe.md

 1. When we say "does not contribute to coherence score", do we consider it both in negative and positive cases, where say we have 7 copies of the same item `["i1", "i1", "i1", "i1", "i1", "i1", "i1" ]` and obviously they have the same subjects so for the first instance of `i1`, and the context set has the same subjects for the first index so coherence goes up by 1.
 Then in the second instance,

- - do we ignore it because it is a repeating item ?
+ - do we ignore it because it is a repeating item ? scores are independently calculated.
- - or do we reduce the coherence score by 1 as we ignore the subjects of all repeating items and the ?
+ - or do we reduce the coherence score by 1 as we ignore the subjects of all repeating items and the ? we do not ignore them we simple calculate the coherence score.

 ## Freshness